terraform-providers/terraform-provider-oraclepaas/website/docs/r/oraclepaas_database_service_instance.html.markdown

 * `vm_public_key` - (Required) Public key for the secure shell (SSH).
 This key will be used for authentication when connecting to the Database Cloud Service instance using an SSH client.

-* `parameter` - (Optional) Additional configuration for a service instance.
-This set is required if level is PAAS.
-Parameter is documented below.

-* `ibkup` - (Optional) Specify if the service instance's database should, after the instance is created, be replaced by a database stored in an existing cloud backup that was created using Oracle Database Backup Cloud Service.
-IBKUP is documented below.

-* `cloud_storage` - (Optional) Provides Cloud Storage for service instance backups.
-Cloud Storage is documented below

-* `description` - (Optional) A description of the Service Instance.

-Parameter supports the following:

 * `admin_password` - (Required) Password for Oracle Database administrator users sys and system.
 The password must meet the following requirements: Starts with a letter.
 Is between 8 and 30 characters long.
 Contains letters, at least one number, and optionally, any number of these special characters: dollar sign `$`, pound sign `#`, and underscore `_`.

 * `backup_destination` - (Required) Backup Destination.
 Possible values are `BOTH`, `OSS`, `NONE`.